-(2) former President Johnson and Secretaries McNamara, Zuckert, and Brown would be notified; (3) chairmen of congressional committees and individual congressmen whose states would be affected would be informed; (4) MOL contractors would be directed to terminate all efforts except covert camera activities applicable to an unmanned system.
-After these steps were taken, a press release might be distributed and a news conference held, if desired.
-43
+Meanwhile, Col Ralph J. Ford and Lt Col Robert Hermann of the MOL Program Office staff-working with OSD personnel completed a series of announcements connected with the President's decision.
+These included a press release on MOL's cancellation, sample questions and answers for the press, classified and unclassified letters to chairmen of key congressional committees. etc. A "termination scenario" was worked up as follows: (1) affected government officials would be notified informally; (2) former President Johnson and Secretaries McNamara, Zuckert, and Brown would be notified; (3) chairmen of congressional committees and individual congressmen whose states would be affected would be informed; (4) MOL contractors would be directed to terminate all efforts except covert camera activities applicable to an unmanned system.
+After these steps were taken, a press release might be distributed and a news conference held, if desired.43

-(DS-DORIAN) On 9 June Packard formally directed Dr. Seamans to:
+On 9 June Packard formally directed Dr. Seamans to: